 Note: List view is different than a List.
 You can create a List view on any level of your Hierarchy!

 We round out the ClickUp Hierarchy with tasks, a most important part of ClickUp project management!
-Tasks are the actionable items mean to progress from open to completed, using statuses.
+Tasks are the actionable items meant to progress from open to completed, using statuses.

 Each task will always have one parent List, but they can be shared to other Lists for your convenience!

 Assigned Comments are used within task comments, List info, and Docs.
 They notify the assigned user that they are responsible for a request, and provide a fool-proof way to keep track of small, non-task action items.
 When it is completed, they can Resolve the assigned comment.